An Eigenvalue Ratio Approach to Inferring Population Structure from Whole Genome Sequencing Data: Simulation Studies

 \item In the LD setting, in order to simulate local marker-to-marker correlations (the LD matrix), the noise vectors $\vec{\varepsilon}_{k,l}$ within the $k$th sub-population are generated from the distribution $N(\vec{0},0.5{\cdot}\mat{\Sigma}_k)$.
 Each $\mat{\Sigma}_k$ is a block diagonal matrix extracted from the sample correlation matrix of the $k$th sub-population in the 1000 Genomes Project data set.
-All the other parameters (i.e., the number of markers $p$, the number of individuals $n$, the number of sub-populations $K$, numbers of individuals in each sub-population $n_k$ and the mean count of minor alleles $\vec{\mu}_k$) are set to be the same values as in the uncorrelated setting. \end{enumerate}
+All the other parameters (i.e., the number of markers $p$, the number of individuals $n$, the number of sub-populations $K$, the numbers of individuals in each sub-population $n_k$ and the mean count of minor alleles $\vec{\mu}_k$) are set to be the same values as in the uncorrelated setting. \end{enumerate}

+The results of using the original TW-test are far from the ground truth number ($K=26$), as expected.
+With the smallest significance level $\alpha=0.0001$ we considered, the numbers of top PCs found by the original TW test are in the range $(1918,1921)$ among the 100 Monte Carlo replicates in the uncorrelated setting, and it gets even worse in the LD setting where the numbers of top PCs are in the range of $(2057,2081)$.
+These simulation results show that both ultra-dimensionality and LD should be taken into account in order to accurately capture population structure in sequencing data sets.

-The simulation results are shown in Figure~\reffloat{fig:simulation}{} and Table~\reffloat{tab:summary_stats}{}.
-Our proposed ERStruct method significantly reduces the bias and variance of estimates compared to the PCA-TW test.
+The simulation results of using the PCA-TW test and our ERStruct method are shown in Table~\reffloat{tab:summary_stats}{} and Figure~\reffloat{fig:simulation}{}.
+Our proposed ERStruct method outperforms the PCA-TW test.
 Specifically, in the uncorrelated setting which favors the PCA-TW test, our ERStruct achieve the same accuracy as the PCA-TW test.
-In the LD setting, 85\% ($\alpha=0.0001$) of the replicates using ERStruct are correctly estimated, and the rest 15 replicates still give highly accurate estimates (ground truth $K=26$ versus $\KER=27$ when $\alpha=0.0001$).
-In contrast, the PCA-TW test has no correct estimates among those 100 replicates and the results are far away from the ground truth (ranging from $29$ to $34$ even when $\alpha=0.0001$).
+In the LD setting, 85\% ($\alpha=0.0001$) of the replicates using ERStruct are correctly estimated, and the remaining 15\% of the replicates still give highly accurate estimates (ground truth $K=26$ versus $\KER=27$ when $\alpha=0.0001$).
+In contrast, the PCA-TW test has less accurate estimates among those 100 replicates and the estimates are far away from the ground truth (ranging from $29$ to $34$ even when $\alpha=0.0001$).
+Our ERStruct method still performs well even if the covariance matrix $\mat{\Sigma}_k$ varies across sub-populations.

+It is worth noting that the ERStruct method is developed under the assumption that the populations share a common covariance matrix $\mat\Sigma$ while in the simulation setting with LD, we used different covariance matrices across the sub-populations.
+The results show that the ERStruct method is robust against this variability.
+One possible explanation to this robustness is that the method relies on two estimates for population spectral moments $a_p$ and $b_p$ given in Equation~\eqref{eq:ap_bp}{}.
+It is very likely that these two estimates, derived in the case of a constant covariance matrix across all sub-populations, are still accurate for the case of different covariance matrices.
+However, giving a rigorous justification to this claim is difficult and out of reach from the current state of random matrix theory.